To Serve and Protect: History

 The program was created by Dwayne Mitchell and Dan Forrer for KF Media Inc., debuting in 1993 on KVOS-TV in Bellingham, Washington.
 Most viewers of the hour-long program were located in the Vancouver, British Columbia region.
 Mitchell filmed five hundred "ride alongs" with the police in the program's first two years.
 KVOS aired the program on Sunday nights in the 1990s and weeknights at midnight in the early 2000s.
 Among those featured on the program were future Edmonton Police whistleblower Derek Huff.
 With a new audience on Netflix, the program is today considered something of a camp classic for its dramatic characters and 1990s aesthetic.
+As of 2023, 26 episodes are available for streaming on Peacock.

 After the first season, the Vancouver Police Department refused to allow the production company on ride alongs after they refused to blur the faces of suspects.
 Vancouver police constable Anne Drenan said Forrer's "negative attitude after police requested the show black out faces led to the police board deciding ... not to participate further."
 Drennan said police wanted to protect the identities of people who were arrested but not charged.
 The provincial government ruled that broadcasting a suspect's face without their consent was illegal.

-The original version of To Serve and Protect was canceled in 1995.
+The original version of To Serve and Protect was cancelled in 1995.
 Executive producer Dan Forrer blamed "senior officers in the Vancouver police department and RCMP."
 The final episode featured footage that, according to Forrer, "Vancouver police Chief Ray Canuel did want the public to see."
 He claimed the police chief wanted to "kill the show's access to ride alongs with officers in patrol cars because the original approval had been given by the previous police chief, Bill Marshall."
 Several instances of excessive force and illegal maneuvers were captured on film and aired as if routine.
 The new police chief was mortified to see the program showcase some of the brutal tactics routinely employed by his force, potentially casting them in a negative light.